keammakola/keammakola/README.md

 🎓 I’m a student at **WeThinkCode_**
 🔬 Aspiring **Data Scientist** with a love for turning raw data into smart decisions
-🛠️ Currently building: A comprehensive financial management app called **Keia-Finance**
+🛠️ Currently building: A comprehensive financial management app called **MoneyMate**
-📚 Learning Java, Python, SQL, and the art of clean code
+📚 Learning Python, Java, SQL, and the art of clean code
 🧠 Notion is where I map out my dev life and keep the chaos in check
 📊 Passionate about building tech that makes a real-world impact
 💻 Class by day, code by night — sleep’s somewhere in the backlog